paolobenve/myphotoshare/doc/Features-3.4.md

 ## Add metadata to your pictures

 You don't have a GPS and your photos are not geotagged but you know where they were captured and you don't want to loose this information.
-Or you want add memories to your photos.
-Even without having a database or a CMS, MyPhotoShare offer you powerful features that don't lock you to a technology.
+Or you want to add memories to your photos.
+Even without having a database or a CMS, MyPhotoShare offers you powerful features that don't lock you to a technology.
 The gallery owner can add user defined metadata in an `album.ini` file and drop it in a photos directory.

 * Edit your metadata in the `album.ini` file with a simple syntax.
-When you move an album, your metadata follows the media.
+When you move an album, the metadata follows the media.
 You can even use the `make_album_ini.sh` script to create skeleton `album.ini` files from your existing albums.

 ![Add metadata to your pictures](img/myphotoshare-3.4-album-ini-fr.png)